-This section covers third party application analysis which includes locations of the important artifacts related to third party applications.
+This section covers third-party application analysis which includes locations of the important artifacts related to third party applications.

-- Skype – This is most popular VoIP and chat application
+Skype: This is most popular VoIP and chat application

 com.skype.skype.plist file inside preferences folder contains skype username as shown in below screenshot.

-Above screenshot shows only the username which last logged on.
+The above screenshot shows only the username which last logged on.
 Other folder Library/Application Support/Skype/ contains all profiles logged in from this device.
 This folder contains one folder for each account logged in with that device as shown in below figure below.
 Each user folder has the database which contains information like chats, contacts. main.db file contains all information stored in clear.

 There are utilities available which parse these files.
-In application folder voicemail messages, screenshots can be found.
+In the application folder voicemail messages, screenshots can be found.

-Figure.
+Figure 33.
 Skype user profile